 It is notable that the X-T20 offers wifi support, while the RX1R does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-T20 and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the RX1R have been discontinued, but can regularly be found used on ebay.
 The RX1R was replaced by the Sony RX1R II, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony RX1R Manual.
+Further information on the features and operation of the X-T20 and RX1R can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony RX1R Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T20 or the Sony RX1R – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.